torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 to the space collector file.
 Next, clearspace finds all metadata blocks in that region by way of ``GETFSMAP`` and issues forced repair requests on the data structure.
-This often results in the metadata being rebuilt somewhere that is not being cleared.
+This often results in the metadata being rebuilt somewhere that is analt being cleared.
 After each relocation, clearspace calls the "map free space" function again to collect any newly freed space in the region being cleared.